-Granular Activated Carbon (GAC) consist of irregular shaped particles with sizes ranging from 0.2 to 5mm.
+Granular Activated Carbon (GAC) consists of irregularly shaped particles with sizes ranging from 0.2 to 5mm.
 Granular activated carbons are made by activating the base material directly or after an agglomeration step.

 Direct vs. agglomerated carbon

-- Grinding the raw material to an selected size to obtain the desired product after carbonisation and activation.
+- Grinding the raw material to a selected size in order to obtain the desired product after carbonisation and activation.

-- Carbonisation and activation of the raw material and the activated product is crushed and sieved into the required granulometry.
+- Carbonisation and activation of the raw material, after which the activated product is crushed and sieved into the required granulometry.

 Granular activated carbons for liquid and gas applications